 Charges of fleeing the scene of a fatal accident were brought up against Platter.
 In a recent development, the court has granted him a bond of $25,300.
 It is currently unclear whether Platter was sober or driving under the influence at the time of the accident.
 If found DUI, the troopers may bring up more charges against it.

 According to the authorities, Platter has a long history of road recklessness.
 He has received a total of 17 traffic citations since 2015.
 With a long history of traffic citations and the tragedy of this latest accident, Platter stands to face serious penalties.

-Florida law regards a hit-and-run accident involving injuries as a third degree felony.
-But where such an accident results in the death of another person, the fleeing person is charged with first degree felony.
-This is punishable with up to $10,000 in fine and a jail time of up to 30 years.
+Florida law regards a hit-and-run accident involving injuries as a third-degree felony.
+But where such an accident results in the death of another person, the fleeing person is charged with the first-degree felony.
+This is punishable with up to $10,000 in fines and jail time of up to 30 years.

 If you or loved one were a victim of a hit and run, contact us for help.